abygeorgea/abygeorgea.github.io/source/_posts/2016-07-29-data-driven-framework-xml.markdown

 - Data Driven Testing Framework
 - Selenium WebDriver
 - XML
+categories:
+- Data Driven Testing Framework
+- Selenium WebDriver
+- XML
+keywords: Selenium , Specflow , Data Driven Testing , C# , XML
+description: How to read from XML data sheet in a data driven framework using selenium webdriver and C#
 ---

 I am not going to explain what is data driven framework or what is its benefits.
 All of them are pretty well-known .
 If not, just google it.